Gray treefrog: Distribution and habitat

 The gray treefrog inhabits a wide geographic range, and can be found in most of the eastern half of the United States and as far west as central Texas and Oklahoma.
 It also ranges into Canada in the provinces of Quebec, Ontario, and Manitoba, with an isolated population in New Brunswick.

-The gray treefrog is capable of surviving freezing of its internal body fluids to temperatures as low as -8 C.
+The gray treefrog is capable of surviving freezing of its internal body fluids to temperatures as low as -8 C. However, when exposed to Batrachochytrium dendrobatidis, a fungal pathogen responsible for global amphibian declines, their critical temperature minimum increases, resulting in reduced cold tolerance and a greater possibility for overwintering mortality.

 The gray treefrog is most common in forested areas, as it is highly arboreal.
 Its calls are often heard in rural residential areas of the East Coast and the Midwest.
 It prefers to breed in semipermanent woodland ponds without fish, but it also lays eggs in swamps, vernal pools, man-made fountains and water gardens, and even in rainwater-filled swimming pool covers.

 Behavior

 Male gray treefrogs rarely have large choruses, as they are mostly solitary animals, but might vocalize competitively at the height of breeding periods.
 The gray treefrog has been observed to congregate around windows and porch lights to eat insects that are attracted to the light.
 Insect larvae, mites, spiders, plant lice, harvestmen, and snails also contribute towards the diet of the gray treefrog.
 Some populations have a diet high in ants and beetles.
 However, like most frogs, Dryophytes versicolor is opportunistic and may also eat smaller frogs, including other treefrogs.
 There is a positive correlation between the mass of the frog's stomach contents and the distance from the pond: more beetles were found in the frog's stomach at increasing distances from the pond.
 During the day, it often rests on horizontal tree branches or leaves out in the open.
 The gray treefrog has also been observed to lie out in the direct sun.
 The gray tree frog is less prone to overheating and desiccation than other amphibians and relies on its camouflage to hide itself from predators.